aaron-math/NN-ArtificialViscosity/README.md

 Code developed during Summer 2020 to implement machine learning and neural networks to predict artificial viscosity values in Pyranda.

-Work Title - "Shock Capturing using Neural Networks"
+Work Title - "Approximating an artificial viscosity operator with neural networks in a shock-capturing scheme"

 The images produced by the code match those from the paper.